Analogous-Structures-Labs/astruct-blog-examples/002-poetic-python-package-management/README.md

 curl -sSL https://install.python-poetry.org | POETRY_PREVIEW=1.2.0 python3 -
 ```

-The 4th option is arguably the best of the bunch and better than our approach as its closer to how both Python and Pip are installed in the official images.
+The 4th option is arguably the best of the bunch and better than our approach as its closer to how both Python and pip are installed in the official Python Docker images.

 So why do we install Poetry via a separate `requirements.txt` file?
 We do it so that [Dependabot](https://github.com/dependabot) can keep our version of Poetry up-to-date.
 If you're unfamiliar with Dependabot, it's a... bot that monitors your project's dependencies, checks for updated versions on the corresponding package indexes, and updates the dependency in a branches / pull request.
 You can either manually review the PR or if you have a good CI setup with good tests, your CI will tell you whether the update can be safely merged in.
 It can monitor [many different languages and package managers](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) including pip, Poetry's flavor of `pyproject.toml` (another point for Poetry), `Pipfile`, and even `Dockerfile` dependencies.
 We use it in our projects to monitor everything we possibly can.
 While it can monitor Python and Docker dependencies, it can't monitor Python dependencies specified inline in a `Dockerfile`, even if you specify a pinned version.
 For that reason,  If you're not using Dependabot, run don't walk yada yada...
 It's now integrated into GitHub and free.
 We'll likely further sing its praises in future posts.

+Moving on.
 If we take a look at our `pyproject.toml`, we can instantly see some of the quality-of-life benefits:

 ```toml 002-poetic-python-package-management/poetryapp/requirements/pyproject.toml
 [tool.poetry]